View Stephen Munchrath's Obituary on timesrecordnews.com and share memories

 Services will be held at a later date.
 Arrangements are under the direction of Aulds Funeral Home of Archer City.

-Stephen graduated from Windthorst High School.
+Steve graduated from Windthorst High School.
 He was a dairy farmer throughout his life.
-Stephen was a member of St. Mary's Catholic Church in Windthorst.
+Steve was a member of St. Mary's Catholic Church in Windthorst.
 He also was a member of the Knight of Columbus.

 He enjoyed deer hunting and watching Westerns, The Waltons, Jeopardy and Survivor.